In this post I lay out 5 Linux predictions for 2020, though I’ll admit in advance that I’m not much of a psychic!

 Tens of millions of Ubuntu users ride the LTS version, which makes LTS updates pretty big news.

 My prediction?
-Ubuntu 20.04 LTS will do more than blow their socks off: it’ll knit them a pair of new ones to wear too!
+Ubuntu 20.04 LTS will do more than blow people’s socks off: it’ll knit them a new pair to wear too!

 Prediction 3: WSL Will Get Even Bigger